 Ignoring Annual Percentage Rates (APR)

-Those advertised low interest rates can sound like a deal too good to pass on, but buyers should be aware that those low APR promises often accompany hefty fees.
+When low interest rates are advertised, they can sound like a dream come true, but buyers should be aware that low APR promises often accompany hefty fees.
 Take time to evaluate a lender's true interest rates in the disclosure forms, and compare the rates with those from other mortgage offers.
 Be wary of loans that look cheaper up front due to low APR, because they often cost more in the end and require additional cash at closing.

 Not Running Credit Checks and Repairing Erroneous Reports

-It's free to check credit with all three major reporting bureaus once per year, and this is a vital step before even applying for a home mortgage loan.
+Checking credit with all three major reporting bureaus once per year is free, and this is a vital step before even applying for a home mortgage loan.
 This step gives buyers an opportunity to see their credit score, find and resolve any errors, and take appropriate actions to boost their overall credit worthiness.
 The better the report, the lower interest rate a buyer is likely to enjoy along with faster mortgage pre-approval.
 Experts advise starting this process at least six months prior to home shopping or even applying for loans.

 Deciding on a Low or No Down Payment Mortgage

-Unless one absolutely must go with a loan with no down payment or a modest one, go ahead and put down what you can.
-Those who don't are likely to find themselves going underwater on their mortgage or struggling to pay the bills.
-Another downside to low or no money down situations is the fact that buyers are likely to be strapped with paying mortgage insurance.
+Even if the option is available to put down a low down payment, prospective home buyers should try to put down as much as they can.
+Those who don't may go underwater on their mortgage or deal with additional fees if the market changes.
+Another downside to low- or no-money-down situations is that buyers are likely to be strapped with paying mortgage insurance.
 This stipulation can add $100 or more to monthly payment estimates.
 Put as much as possible down to keep premiums affordable.